sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 The only other interesting thing that I did for this problem was use a [`defaultdict`](https://docs.python.org/3.8/library/collections.html#collections.defaultdict).
-This allowed me to index into, and then modify, the new dictionary without worrying about whether the key exists or not in the dictionary.
+This allowed me to index into, and then modify, the new dictionary without worrying about whether the key existed or not in the dictionary.

 </details>